 Today, she has six albums under her belt and still lives in Portugal.
 Her sixth album, Fitxadu, was nominated for Best Portuguese Language Roots Album at the Latin Grammy Awards.

-Sam the Kid, born Samuel Martins Torres Santiago Mira in Maravilla, Lisbon, is the most well-known Portuguese rapper.
+Born Samuel Martins Torres Santiago Mira in Maravilla, Lisbon, Sam the Kid is the most well-known Portuguese rapper.

 The group performed in a few concerts before Mira went solo with the album Entre(tanto) in 1998.
 His third album, Beats Vol. 1: Amor, was critically acclaimed and was hailed as one of the finest releases of 2002.